christianrondeau/GoToWindow/README.md

 * To use GoToWindow within an application that runs with elevated privileges (Run as Administrator), GoToWindow must also run with elevated privileges, otherwise the native `Alt` + `Tab` will show up.

+* By default, GoToWindow expands web browser's tabs.
+This slows down display a little bit.
+You can disable it in the Settings, under the Plugins tab.

 ## Writing your own Plug-ins

 See the [Plugins](PLUGINS.md) document for more information on extending GoToWindow.